GoudanHan/APLAS2022/README.md

   <li>CodeBERT</li>
   <li>BERT pre-trained on OCaml</li>
 </ul>
-You can find the notebooks here: <a href="https://www.kaggle.com/code/tianyuhan2/typeinference/edit">the notebook to train BERT-small, BERT-base, BERT-large, and CodeBERT</a>
+You can find the notebooks here: <a href="https://www.kaggle.com/code/tianyuhan2/typeinference/edit">The notebook to train BERT-small, BERT-base, BERT-large, and CodeBERT</a>, and <a href="https://www.kaggle.com/code/tianyuhan2/typeerrorinference0611/edit">The notebook to train OCamlBERT-large</a>.

 <h3>Usage</h3>
 Once you opened the notebook, on the right side, you can change the accelerator to GPU.
 Then you are all set to run the notebook!
 Just click on the Run All in the top menu bar and then the notebook will prompt you to enter a model's name.
 For now, the notebook supports training bert-small, bert-base, bert-large, codebert, and OCaml bert.